Affiliate links on SoundGuys may earn us a commission. Learn more.

 Audio-Technica ATH-M30x vs Audio-Technica ATH-M40x

-You may ask if it’s worth the extra money for the Audio-Technica ATH-M40x, given that the two headphones share lot of similarities.
+You may ask if it’s worth the extra money for the Audio-Technica ATH-M40x, given that the two headphones share many similarities.
 Even their frequency responses sound very similar to most ears.
 While the ATH-M40x has more volume in the mids and high bass frequencies, it also under-emphasizes around 2kHz.
-The result is a pleasant-sounding headset with not much boost to either end of the audible range of sounds.
-With that said, the ATH-M30x doesn’t sound a whole lot different, though it places a little more emphasis around 2kHz, and some under-emphasis in the mids.
+The result is a pleasant-sounding headset with little boost to either end of the audible range of sounds.
+With that said, the ATH-M30x doesn’t sound a lot different, though it places a little more emphasis around 2kHz, and some under-emphasis in the mids.

 The ATH-M40x is generally a better pair of headphones, but if you need to work within a budget: the ATH-M30x is no slouch and can go toe to toe with its big brother.
-In fact, the ATH-M30x will probably make you feel like you got the better deal because it can do most of the same things for less money.
+The ATH-M30x will probably make you feel like you got the better deal because it can do most of the same things for less money.

 If you’re considering the ATH-M30x you should definitely consider the cheaper ATH-M20x.
 Objectively, the ATH-M30x is better.
 It has a nicer frequency response, better isolation, and fits more comfortably than the ATH-M20x.
 Of course, it all depends on what you’d rather do with the extra money you’d save by choosing the cheaper one.
 If you’re buying a bunch of headphones in bulk for a recording studio, it makes sense to buy the ATH-M20x.
 On the other hand, if you’re trying to get the most out of your budget with only one set of headphones, the slightly pricier ATH-M30x is much more enjoyable to use.